NYC Schools with Welding Classes and Programs

 Advanced Electric Arc Welding

-This is also an evening class, and students must complete the basic electrical arc welding course first.
+This is also an evening class, and students must complete the basic electrical arc welding course first or receive permission from the instructor.
 Students learn about weldments in the overhead, horizontal and vertical positions using pipe type and flat angular materials.
 Instruction stresses correct positions according to measurements and sound weldments.
 This course prepares students to take the AWS certification exam in welding.

 Tungsten Inert Gas (TIG) Welding

 Students learn about AWS tungsten classifications, shielding gases, welding equipment for GTAW and types of current in this evening course.
 Students need safety equipment and a textbook.
 Prerequisites include a high school diploma and basic electrical arc welding experience.

-The Pratt Institute offers six different welding courses related to using welding in art and design projects.
+The Pratt Institute offers five different welding courses related to using welding in art and design projects.
 Two courses are offered through the Center for Continuing and Professional Studies, and three are offered though the School of Art and Design.
 These courses are not all offered each semester.
 Take a look at the college catalog for current listings.

 Welding, Metal Fabrication and Forge I